SFU-CMPT-201/a6-pub/README.md

 also write a few C programs that examine the memory layout, which also give us an opportunity to take a deeper look at pointers.

-## Linux memory layout and C pointers
+## Linux Memory Layout and C Pointers

 Every single thing in your program, all the statements, all the variables, and all the function calls, occupies memory space when you run the program.
 Your OS organizes the memory space in a